Trʼondëk Hwëchʼin First Nation

 During the years following the Klondike Gold Rush, the Hän worked to find a balance between their traditional lifestyle and the ways of the newcomers.

 Yukon First Nations set the land claims process in motion during the 1970s.
 Trʾondëk Hwëchʾin began negotiating their individual Land Claim in 1991.
 The Trʾondëk Hwëchʾin Final Agreement was signed on July 16, 1998, and came into effect on September 15, 1998.

-The government is growing and evolving to support citizens in ensuring a strong and healthy future while maintaining connections to traditional knowledge and the land.
-Promoting the Hän language, learning traditional skills from the Elders, and investing in youth have all strengthened Trʾondëk Hwëchʾin development.
-This respect for their heritage and dedication to the future is reflected in a variety of ways.
-The biennial Moosehide Gatherings, the establishment of Dänojà Zho Cultural Centre, the designation of Trʾochëk National Historic site, and the return of the traditional songs, which were once entrusted to Alaskan First Nations people, all reflect Trʾondëk Hwëchʾin investment in their future and pride in their rich heritage.

 In 2022, the mummified body of a young woolly mammoth was discovered during a mining operation on land belonging to the Trʾondëk Hwëchʾin.

 The Tr’ondëk-Klondike World Heritage Site, a UNESCO World Heritage Site in Canada, protects a series of eight properties that attest to the effects of the rapid colonization of the area, including the Gold Rush, on the Tr’ondëk Hwëch’in people.
 The World Heritage Site was designated in 2023.
 All but one of the properties (Dawson City) are on Tr'ondëk Hwëch’in settlement lands or co-managed lands.
 The nomination had been spearheaded by the Trʼondëk Hwëchʼin people.